The nose includes honeysuckle, orange blossom and apricot.

 Totem Vineyard, Yountville Totem is part of the original Inglenook Vineyards and its soils carry the wisdom of six generations of family dedication.
 The property covers two and a half acres and is located at the north end of Yountville.
 The name “Totem” celebrates the occasion when Gustave Niebaum, founder of the family legacy, donated a totem he brought from the Yukon territory to the DeYoung Museum in San Francisco.
 In 2006 & 2007, Merlot vines originally planted in 1988 were t-budded to Sauvignon Blanc.
 The Lail Vineyards’ signature mouth-watering Georgia Sauvignon Blanc originates from the fruit at this location.

 Philippe Melka & Maayan Koschitzky, Winemakers

-This exquisite, Graves-style (dry white Bordeaux) Sauvignon Blanc was fermented and aged in 70% new French oak barrels for nineteen months.
+This exquisite, Graves-style (dry white Bordeaux) Sauvignon Blanc was fermented and aged in 70% new French oak barrels for twenty-one months.

 Georgia Sauvignon Blanc 2019 is medium straw color.